Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Chi-square method

-The combination of bb(bottom quarks) proceeds to the reconstruction of Neutral Higgs boson which is assumed as the Neutral scalar Higgs plotted as candidate in figure~\ref{fig:diagram7} and figure~\ref{fig:diagram8} which is also considered as dominant of backgrounds.
-The mass peak of Neutral scalar Higgs can be clearly seen in the figure~\ref{fig:diagram8} which suppresses the significant background processes.
-From figure~\ref{fig:diagram7} and figure~\ref{fig:diagram8} it can be examined the attained data fall nearly to the input mass which is only possible due to the testing of different mass hypothesis of Neutral scalar Higgs in simulation.\\
+The mass peak of neutral scalar Higgs can be clearly seen in the Figure~\ref{fig:diagram7} which suppresses the significant background processes.
+From Figure~\ref{fig:diagram8} , Figure~\ref{fig:diagram8a} and Figure~\ref{fig:diagram7} it can be examined that the attained data fall nearly to the input mass which is only possible due to the testing of different mass hypothesis of neutral scalar Higgs in simulation.\\